kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   blocks can specify different structured parameters for different requests.
 This means `mgmt-nic` can be locked to Subnet-A while `data-nic` is locked to Subnet-B within the same claim — there is no cross-talk between requests.
-- **Empty affinity**: Devices without sharingAffinity do not participate in affinity-based gating; those may get allocated by claims that do not specify affinity.
+- **Empty affinity**: Devices without `sharingAffinity` behave as before — any claim can share them regardless of whether it provides structured parameters.
 - **Legacy allocations with unknown affinity are conservative in alpha**:
   If a device has active allocations for which the scheduler cannot reconstruct the required affinity values (for example, claims created before the feature